jordiperendreu/wallet-kata/README.md

 All the communication between modules is done by the services (and DTOs) to reduce the coupling between modules.
-This could be useful in the future in case that we want to split the application into multiple services, with that, changing the call to the service to an HTTP call the information will be the same.
+This could be useful in the future in case that we want to split the application into multiple services, with that, changing the call to the service to an HTTP call will be easy because the information used will be the same.

 ### StripeClient